nikita-s-wrk/qpg-connectedhomeip/examples/evk/README.md

 ## Important Notices

-This repository contains the specific files needed to enable CHIP on Qorvo platforms.
+This repository contains the specific files needed to enable Matter on Qorvo platforms.
 Source code in this repository is covered by the license agreement in [Qorvo_EULA.txt](../../Qorvo_EULA.txt).